joaquinvanschoren/meta-learn.github.io/ index.md

 ## Contacts  ##

-For any question you can contact us at <info@metalearning.io>
+For any question you can contact us at <info@metalearning.ml>